God, the "Great Iconoclast."

 Ask myself, "Is God everything or nothing?
 What is my choice to be?

-• I can't tune into two radio stations at the same time, walk two roads simultaneously.
+• I can't tune into two radio stations at the same time or walk two roads simultaneously.
 The process asks me to make a choice.

 Picture